Piers Bambridge

 Aberdeen ULEZ

-The low emission zone in Aberdeen covers an area centred on Union Street, but stretching as far as Willowbank Road and past King Street.
+The low emission zone in Aberdeen covers an area centred on Union Street and stretching as far as Willowbank Road and past King Street.
 The train station and bus station both fall outside the LEZ in Aberdeen.

-Fines begin on 1 June 2024 for those non-compliant vehicles that enter the Aberdeen LEZ, with charges similar to a parking fine, costing £60, but reduced to £30 if paid promptly.
+Fines have been applicable since 1st June 2024 for non-compliant vehicles that enter the Aberdeen LEZ, with charges operating similar to a parking fine; initially costing £60, but reduced to £30 if paid promptly.

 Dundee ULEZ

-Dundee’s low emission zone is around the city centre, not including the Wellgate Centre Car Park, or the Bell Street Car Park.
-Dundee’s fines also begin to be charged on 1st June 2024.
+Dundee’s low emission zone is around the city centre, not including the Wellgate Centre Car Park or the Bell Street Car Park.
+The fines for the Dundee LEZ also began on 1st June 2024.

 Edinburgh ULEZ

-Edinburgh’s low-emission zone covers the centre of the city, and stretches from Queen Street, covering the West End and includes an area out to St Leonards, incorporating most of the roads around the Meadows.
-Similarly, fines begin on 1st June 2024.
+Edinburgh’s low-emission zone covers the centre of the city.
+It stretches from Queen Street, covering the West End, and includes an area out to St Leonards, incorporating most of the roads around the Meadows.
+Similarly, fines began on 1st June 2024.

 Glasgow ULEZ

-Glasgow has accelerated the system of fines for non-residents with charges having kicked off in 2023.
-Local residents have a further year to comply and will have a grace period until 1st June 2024 to change their vehicle to a compliant model.
+Glasgow accelerated the system of fines for non-residents with charges kicking off in 2023.
+Local residents had a further year to comply and had a grace period until 1st June 2024 to change their vehicle to a compliant model.

-There are 4 types of clean air zones, Class A to D.
+In England, there are four types of clean air zones (CAZ), classed from A to D.

 A: Buses, coaches, taxis, private hire vehicles